510: The Painted Hills

 When did they build a corral? –They used CorralDraw.

-National Velvet is a 1944 horse-racing movie starring Mickey Rooney and a young Elizabeth Taylor.
+National Velvet is a 1944 horse-racing movie starring Mickey Rooney and a 12-year-old Elizabeth Taylor.
 It was based on the children’s book by Enid Bagnold.

 Either this boy’s dead or his heart has stopped.

-This is a paraphrase of a famous Groucho Marx line from the classic Marx Brothers movie A Day at the Races (1937).
+This is a parody of a famous Groucho Marx line from the classic Marx Brothers movie A Day at the Races (1937).
 The actual line: “Either he’s dead or my watch has stopped.”

 I love my dead gay son!